and baggage car No. 5 seen here in front of the carhouse in

 O. R. Cummings Collection 2009_2_18_45

 The route began on Main Street in Skowhegan, crossed the tracks of the Maine Central Railroad near the Skowhegan depot, and followed the country road to the MCRR (then the Somerset Railway) station in Norridgewock Village.
-Forty-pound T-rail was used and the overhead construction was with 3/4 of a mile span wire and five miles side brackets.
+Forty-pound T-rail was used and the overhead construction was with 3/4 of a mile span wire and five miles of side brackets.
 There were two wooden trestles, with a total length of 100 feet.

 Skowhegan & Norridgewock open car in Norridgewock at